-Income tax being direct tax is payable yearly and the same was due in the next few months but due to this crisis every business owner are facing cash flow issues, additionally due to lock down its difficult to finalize books and come to tax liability.
+Income tax being direct tax is payable yearly and the same was due in the next few months but due to this crisis every business owner is facing cash flow issues, additionally due to lock down its difficulty to finalize books and come to tax liability.
 Considering this government has also extended income tax due dates and given some relief so that businesses at the company level and also at a personal level can get benefits and have some relief.
 Below are the extended due dates for the same:

 - Due date for Quarterly TDS filing for Q4 is extended till 30th June 2020

 - Income Tax return filing due date for FY 19-20 is extended to 30th November 2020.

 - Tax audit due date for FY 19-20 is extended to 31st October 2020